 What are the basal ganglia and what do they do?

-The separate nuclei of the basal ganglia all have extensive roles of their own in the brain, but when referring to them as one network the function most frequently associated with the basal ganglia involves movement.
+The separate nuclei of the basal ganglia all have extensive roles of their own in the brain, but they also are interconnected with one another to form a network that is thought to be involved in a variety of cognitive, emotional, and movement-related functions.
+The basal ganglia are best-known, however, for their role in movement.

-Although exactly how the basal ganglia achieve this fluidity of movement is not completely understood, we can see the importance of the basal ganglia to smooth movement when we look at cases where the basal ganglia are damaged.
+Again, this is just one perspective on basal ganglia function, and despite the importance the basal ganglia are thought to have in movement, there is still much we need to learn to fully understand their contribution to it.
+We can see the importance of the basal ganglia to movement, however, when we look at cases where the basal ganglia have been damaged.
 In Parkinson's disease, for example, dopaminergic neurons of the substantia nigra degenerate.
 When this happens, the ability of the basal ganglia to inhibit contradictory movements is affected.
-This causes individuals with Parkinson's disease to have difficulty initiating movements, and results in some of the symptoms associated with Parkinson's disease like rigidity and slow movement.
+This may cause individuals with Parkinson's disease to have difficulty initiating movements, resulting in some of the symptoms associated with Parkinson's disease like rigidity and slow movement.

-On the other hand, in a disorder like Huntington's disease, neurons that project to the globus pallidus degenerate, causing the globus pallidus to become unusually active.
-This leads to excessive activation of movement-related circuits and results in the jerky and writhing involuntary movements seen in Huntington's disease.
+On the other hand, in a disorder like Huntington's disease, degeneration of basal ganglia circuits causes the inhibitory capabilities of the basal ganglia to be diminished.
+This may lead to the excessive activation of movement-related circuits, causing the jerky and writhing involuntary movements seen in Huntington's disease.